-Ronnie “Ron” Landreneau is a wide-nosed, mustached man in his middle years with a receding hairline and expanding paunch that speaks to a life of comfortable self-indulgence.
+Ronald “Ron” Landreneau is a wide-nosed, mustached man in his middle (bordering on later) years with a receding hairline and expanding paunch that speaks to a life of comfortable self-indulgence.
 He usually wears loose-fitting leisure suits made out of comfortable materials and wingtip shoes.
-He hates ties.
+He keeps his shirts unbuttoned at the collar and hates ties.
 He only puts on formal attire for film events there’s absolutely no excuse to get less dressed up for.

 Ron is an award-winning film director and producer who owns Zodiac Productions, New Orleans’ biggest film company.
 Ron was born in the Big Easy but left when he was young to make it big in Hollywood, where he started his career working as a film editor under acclaimed director Isaac Abrams.
 He directed and screenwrote a number of moderately successful films before making his way back to New Orleans in late 2005 under the cited reason that it was “Better to reign in Hell than serve in Heaven.”
 No less relevant was the fact that Hurricane Katrina was the biggest boon moviemakers in the state had ever received.
-Ron advertised himself as a “local voice” (technically true, as he was born in the city) and milked the disaster for all it was worth with critically acclaimed box office hits such as Breached, Heck of a Job, and the still-ongoing, locally filmed TV series, Vieux Carré.
+Ron advertised himself as a “local voice,” which was technically true—he was born in the city despite living in L.A. for the past 32 years.
+The returned film director milked the disaster for all it was worth with critically acclaimed box office hits such as Breached, Heck of a Job, and the still-ongoing, locally filmed TV series, Vieux Carré.

 Demand for Katrina-related media has gone down since the mid-2000s, but Ron’s then-success allowed him to comfortably establish his company, and it didn’t hurt either that Louisiana instituted some of the most generous tax incentives to filmmakers in the country.
 The Big Easy might not be Hollywood, but at least in New Orleans, Ron gets to be top dog.
 He attributes his personal wealth, which is notably conspicuous for a company with Zodiac’s revenue, to this “top dog status” and “smart investments” he made when he was younger.